osirislab/CSAW-RED-2020-Finals/web/phlicker/README.md

 ## Solution

 * Find proxy/ssrf in resizer
-    * domain check can be bypassed since it doesn't check for trailing /, so you can do red.chal.csaw.io.yourdomain.whatever which redirects or resolves to registry
+    * domain check can be bypassed since it doesn't check port
 * Use above to get docker image from the local registry
 * Extract image and acquire flask signing key
 * sign auth cookie to see flag album